mwlong23/zoo-tracker/README.md

   * _`$ gulp serve`_
 * _The application will open in a browser window once `gulp serve` is run._

+## Future Additions
+_There is lots of opportunity to build this application out further.
+Possible upcoming features include:_
+  * _Enhanced filtering features to separate animals by diet, sex, number of caretakers, ect._
+  * _Additional master component that can calculate the average age of each species_
+  * _Expand the application to differentiate between animals' species.
+Group the animals into those categories.
+Then include a component to display the total needed caretakers for whichever species the user selects._
+  * _Add a property that records when each animal was admitted._
+  * _Display the total number of caretakers needed each day to care for all the animals._
+  * _Style app using 'Angular Material' or 'Clarity' CSS frameworks.

 ## Known Bugs

 _There are no known bugs at this time._